AntJanus/WebDevelopment.META/Book/2-Learning/2-first-language.md

 ### Frameworks and Tools

 Javascript is known for its wealth of tools and helpful libraries.
-One of the most important today is Bower which is a package manager for javascript frameworks.
+One of the most important today is Bower which is a package manager for javascript libraries.
 There is also Gulp and Grunt which are Node projects that have become a streamlined part of a front-end developers job.

 Outside of that, a couple of interesting frameworks to mention are: AngularJS, the jQuery library, and Express, a Node library.
 Angular is a front-end MVC framework, trying to bring what's on the back-end into the front-end. jQuery is a library that makes front-end interactions a breeze and Express makes back-end Node setup much simpler than doing everything manually.